ESA-EarthCODE/documentation/pages/Getting started with EarthCODE/10 minutes to EarthCODE.md

 ## Choosing a Platform
 EarthCODE provides streamlined access to a range of platforms offering Earth Science datasets, tools, and services.
 With single sign-on via OpenID Connect, users can easily authenticate and explore resources tailored to their research needs.
 Below is a selection of supported platforms:

-- Copernicus Data Space Ecosystem (CDSE): Access Copernicus data and services.
+- Copernicus Data Space Ecosystem (CDSE): Access and process earth observation datasets in the Copernicus Data Space Ecosystem with the openEO API.
-- Deep Earth System Data Laboratory (DeepESDL): Explore geophysical data and modeling resources.
+- Deep Earth System Data Laboratory (DeepESDL): Access and process data, and apply machine learning (ML) methods on Xarray Earth System Data Cubes (ESDC).
-- OpenEO Platform: Standardised interfaces for processing of Earth observation data.
-- Euro Data Cube: Analyze and store satellite data.
+- Euro Data Cube: A suite of services to access and process satellite data and develop applications.
-- EoxHub/Colcalc: Process Earth observation data in the cloud.
+- EoxHub/Colcalc: Process Earth observation data in the cloud with live collaboration on code.
-- EoxHub/Pangeo: Perform high-performance computations on Earth Science data.
+- EoxHub/Pangeo: Perform high-performance computations on Earth Science data leveraging geoscience libraries.

 Choose the platform that best suits your research objectives.

 ## Exploring the EarthCODE Science Catalog

 After finalising research on one of the platforms, your final data products and code can be published in the EarthCODE Catalog - The Open Science Data Catalogue.
-The catalog includes datasets, workflows, and software that have been published and validated within EarthCODE.
+The catalog includes datasets, workflows, and software that have been published and validated within EarthCODE (i.e., on one of the integrated platforms or following the EarthCODE best practices).
 It's your gateway to a wide range of resources, whether you're looking for environmental data, code for processing, or reusable workflows.

 ## Validating and Publishing Data